2017 - present

 2015 - present

-While living in the UAE in 2015 Coates founded Tse Tse Fly Middle East, the platform that supports sound artists and experimental musicians with roots in the Middle East, Africa and the Indian subcontinent.
-Now a London-based registered non-profit organisation and production company Tse Tse Fly produce live arts events, artworks, workshops and interventions in support of human rights and freedom of speech.
+While living in the UAE in 2015 Coates founded Tse Tse Fly Middle East, the platform that set out to support multi-media artists and experimental musicians with roots in the Middle East, Africa and the Indian subcontinent.
+Now a London-based registered non-profit arts organisation and production company, Tse Tse Fly produce live arts events, artworks, workshops and interventions in support of human rights and freedom of speech.

 Created for the ToBeContinued global twenty-four hour sound art and experimental music online broadcast.
 The Loa sound art piece is 28 minutes and 48 seconds in length.